andrew/ultimate-awesome/README.md

 - [awesome-list-cryptocurrency](https://github.com/mr-rigden/awesome-list-cryptocurrency) - His is a collection of the most awesome* links about cryptocurrency on the internet. .
 - [awesome-data-activation](https://github.com/nagstler/awesome-data-activation) - A curated list of awesome Data Activation resources, libraries, tools and applications.
 - [Frontend-Resources-List](https://github.com/NarendraKoya999/Frontend-Resources-List) - This Repository contains List of Frontend Development Interview Questions.
+- [awesome-unreasonable-effectiveness](https://github.com/naveenarun/awesome-unreasonable-effectiveness) - A list of papers, blog posts, etc. talking about the unreasonable effectiveness of X in Y.
 - [unity-awesome](https://github.com/NeonArray/unity-awesome) - A curated list of rad Unity resources aimed at making my life (and your life) easier.
 - [awesome-sources](https://github.com/neopsyon/awesome-sources) - Awesome list of Internet sources.
 - [awesome-developer-swag](https://github.com/niklaskappler/awesome-developer-swag) - A curated list of tshirts, stickers and swags available for developers 🧑‍💻.